-Questioner: Councillor William Stoodley

-Asked of: Councillor Kamaljit Chana, Portfolio Holder for Business and Enterprise

-(Answer provided by Councillor Susan Hall, Leader of the Council and Portfolio Holder for Community Safety and was claimed that the police will not turn up for a shoplifting offence of less than £20.
-In the interests of your administration's constant assurances that you are all for supporting small businesses in this borough, would you kindly confirm what our Borough Commander's strategy is with respect to shoplifting in our Borough?
+- Questioner: Councillor William Stoodley - Asked of: Councillor Kamaljit Chana, Portfolio Holder for Business and Enterprise (Answer provided by Councillor Susan Hall, Leader of the Council and Portfolio Holder for Community Safety and Environment) - Question: In a recent TV documentary on the Iceland chain store it was claimed that the police will not turn up for a shoplifting offence of less than £20.
+In the interests of your administration's constant assurances that you are all for supporting small businesses in this borough, would you kindly confirm what our Borough Commander's strategy is with respect to shoplifting in our Borough? - Answer: As far as I am concerned, if the Police are called for any shoplifting, they will respond.
+Clearly, if you know any different then please do let me know and I will make sure that the Borough Commander knows about that.